geo-grpc/naip-stac-grpc/README.md

 * there isn't a properties container on the item result object.
 It could be added, but for the purposes of the demo it made it more difficult.
 * there isn't a bands array on the item result object.

+#### Protobuf Reserved Field Numbers
 Protobuf definitions have fields that are indexed by field numbers.
 As we want people to extend STAC for there own purposes the field numbers 201 to 500 are available for custom definitions.
 The field numbers from 1 to 200 and from 501 to max are reserved for STAC definitions.
 More keys could be released as needed.

+#### `proto2` vs `proto3`
+There are two different versions of the proto file format, `proto2` and `proto3` that are currently in use.
+For the message response, the `stac_item_result.proto` is defined for `proto2`.
+In protobuf, messages are like structs.
+They must have a default value even if that value hasn't been set, and in the name of compactness that value is 0.
+In proto2, the version of our proto file for results, there is a method that allows you to check whether a field has been set (this is absent from `proto3`).
+That way you can ignore values that are 0, but doesn't represent the data.
+If the `HasField` method returns false, the data should be ignored.
+HasField, is a poor name, because there is still a field there is data, it's just the data isn't set by the creator of the message.

 ## Project Setup